ybgirgin3/telegram-git-bot/README.md

 **How to make it work**

-Before running this python telegram bot you have to install telegrams library which is official for python;
+Before running this python telegram bot you have to install required telegram bot for python;

 ```sh
 pip3 install python-telegram-bot